gdhameeja/configurations/README.md

 - Ctrl-w-o maximizes the window from the split
 - Set tab width vim: `set shiftwidth=4 softtabstop=4 expandtab`
 - This is a good video on autoindent and tab width setting: https://www.youtube.com/watch?v=SfIiGkMLqug&t=175s
+- When CtrlP doesn't find all the files try this - `:let g:ctrlp_max_files=0` then run `:CtrlPClearAllCaches`.
+Also read the following issue for more help: https://github.com/kien/ctrlp.vim/issues/234
 - To refresh Ctrl-P cache (so that new files appear and deleted files don't) press F5 while in Ctrl-P window
+- Generate a ctags file `find . -iname '*.py' -type f -exec ctags -e  -f TAGS {} +` for ctags for emacs and  `find . -iname '*.py' -type f -exec ctags -f <name of output your tags file> {} +` for tags file for vim
+- Append to a ctags file `find . -iname '*.py' -type f -exec ctags -aRe -f <full path to the TAGS file with filename> {} +`

 ## SQL tips
 - MySQL check the size of the database: